-This half yearly report, commissioned by Dublin Airport, presents a summary of the noise performance near Dublin Airport, for the period from January 1st to June 30th 2018.
+This half yearly report, commissioned by Dublin Airport, presents a summary of the noise performance near Dublin Airport, for the period from January 1st to June 30th 2019.

 To monitor aircraft noise levels and flight tracks near Dublin Airport, a Noise and Flight Track Monitoring System (NFTMS) is in place.
-This system, by Brüel & Kjær, is composed of a series of Noise Monitoring Terminals (NMTs) which are installed in the area around the airport.
-In total, eight NMTs are in place and one mobile unit available:
+This system, produced by Brüel & Kjær, is composed of a series of Noise Monitoring Terminals (NMTs) which are installed in the area around the airport.
+In total, there are eight NMTs including one mobile unit:

-Bay Lane (NMT 1 : monitoring runway 28 departures and runway 10 arrivals);

-- St. Doolaghs (NMT 2: monitoring runway 10 departures and runway 28 arrivals);

-- Bishopswood (NMT 3 : monitoring local area);

-Feltrim (NMT 4 : monitoring local area);

-- Balcultry (NMT 5 : monitoring runway 34 departures and runway 16 arrivals);

-- Artane (NMT 6: monitoring runway 16 departures and runway 34 arrivals);

-Coast Road (NMT 20: monitoring runway 10 departures and runway 28 arrivals);

-Airport (NMT 21 : monitoring aircraft noise at the airport);

-- Mobile NMT (NMT 22: mobile monitoring terminal, its location varies around the airport).
+- Bay Lane (NMT 1 : monitoring runway 28 departures and runway 10 arrivals); - St. Doolaghs (NMT 2 : monitoring runway 10 departures and runway 28 arrivals); - Bishopswood (NMT 3 : monitoring local area); - Feltrim (NMT 4 : monitoring local area); - Balcultry (NMT 5 : monitoring runway 34 departures and runway 16 arrivals); - Artane (NMT 6 : monitoring runway 16 departures and runway 34 arrivals); - Coast Road (NMT 20 : monitoring runway 10 departures and runway 28 arrivals); - Mobile NMT (NMT 22: mobile monitoring terminal, its location varies around the airport).

-This report presents the results of the measurements in the period from the start of January to the end of June 2018 for all NMT locations, with the exception of NMT 3 and NMT 22.
+This report presents the results of the measurements in the period from the start of January to the end of June 2019 for all NMT locations, with the exception of NMT 3, NMT 21 and NMT 22.
 The report does not include NMT 3 as at the time of writing, a review of this NMT location was ongoing.
+NMT21 was taken out of service as its function was to monitor high powered engine test runs at Engine Test Run Site 1.
+This site has now been decommissioned.
 NMT 22 is not within this report as its location varies.
 The other NMT locations are shown in Figure 2.
-General statistics of flight operations of Dublin Airport in the first half of 2018 are provided in the General Statistics section.
+General statistics of flight operations of Dublin Airport in the first half of 2019 are provided in the General Statistics section.
 Results specific to the measurements obtained at the various monitoring stations are presented in the Noise Monitoring Statistics section.